 Vicky Kaushal Pens A TOUCHING Note On His National Award Win For ‘Uri: The Surgical Strike’!

 Vicky Kaushal is relatively new to the Hindi film industry, but this talented actor has already made a name for himself.
 Vicky has had a steady climb, delivering one amazing performance after another, and it looks like there's no stopping him.
-So we are elated that this deserving actor has won the National Film Award under the Best Actor category for his film, Uri: The Surgical Strike.
+So, we are elated that this deserving actor has won the National Film Award under the Best Actor category for his film, Uri: The Surgical Strike.
 Vicky too, is overwhelmed by this, as he wrote in a touching note.
 Read further to see what he wrote!

 On winning the coveted National Award, Vicky wrote a heartfelt note starting off with, "Words might fall short to describe the happiness I'm feeling right now."